canonical/k8s-snap/docs/src/capi/howto/aws-provider.md

 ```

 `clusterawsadm` helps you bootstrapping the AWS environment that CAPI will use
-and set the necessary permissions.
+.
+It will also create the necessary IAM roles for you.

 Start by setting up environment variables defining the AWS account to use, if
 these are not already defined: